In winter, grass and plants are not actively growing. But winter weeds like dandelions and henbit are multiplying with every drop of water they get.

 Shrubs and trees require less water than grasses in winter and usually do well on rainfall alone.
 If water is needed, use a hand-held hose to apply water to individual shrubs and trees once or twice during the winter and use irrigation sparingly on grasses.

 These grasses do not need lots of water to survive the winter.
 Using extra water outdoors in the winter does nothing but make your sewer bill grow for the following year.
-Next time you’re in the garage, stop by your friend “Hunter” or “Rain Bird” (whatever your brand of irrigation controller) and switch them to OFF or Manual until after March 15.
+Next time you’re in the garage, stop by the irrigation controller and switch it to off or manual until after March 15.